ChSandhyaRani/Todo_App/README.md

-📝 To-Do List Web App
+📝 To-Do List Web App:

 A simple, interactive, and persistent to-do list built with HTML, CSS, and vanilla JavaScript.
 Tasks are saved using localStorage, ensuring that your list is available even after refreshing or reopening the browser.

-🔍 Features
+🔍 Features:

-    ✅ Add new tasks
+    1. Add new tasks
-    🔄 Mark tasks as completed (with a visual strike-through) 🗑️ Delete tasks
+    2. Mark tasks as completed (with a visual strike-through)
+    3. Delete tasks
-    💾 Save tasks to browser storage (localStorage)
+    4. Save tasks to browser storage (localStorage)
-    ♻️ Persist tasks even after page reloads
+    5. Persist tasks even after page reloads

-🛠️ Technologies Used
+🛠️ Technologies Used:

-    HTML5 – Structure of the app
+    1. HTML5 – Structure of the app
-    CSS3 – Styling (add your custom styles for appearance) JavaScript (ES6) – Functionality and logic
+    2. CSS3 – Styling (add your custom styles for appearance)
+    3. JavaScript (ES6) – Functionality and logic
-    Font Awesome – Icons (trash/delete icon)
+    4. Font Awesome – Icons (trash/delete icon)

-📦 How It Works
+📦 How It Works:

     1. Load Existing Tasks
     On page load, tasks are fetched from localStorage.
     If there are no tasks, an empty list is initialized.